patrovite/Course_Generator/doc/en/md/01-Introduction.md

 * To define recovery coefficients,
 * To define the night periods and the associated efficiency decline,
 * To select the decline of performance according to the altitude,
-* View your track on an OpenStreetMap map,
+* View your track on an map (OpenStreetMap, OpenTopoMap, etc...),
-* To generate a mini-roadbook with the profile of your track and annotations on the waypoints (name, time, time, altitude, Elevation + ...),
+* To generate a mini-roadbook with the profile of your track and annotations on the waypoints (name, time, altitude, Elevation gain ...),
 * To generate a report in text format (CSV),
-* Get statistics on the track with a save in HTML format,
+* Get statistics on the track (HTML format),
 * Reverse the direction of the track,
-* Set a new starting point for a looped track,
+* Set a new starting point for a loop track,
 * Insert a track at the beginning or at the end of another track,
 * To extract part of the track,
 * To save the modified track, containing calculated track times, in GPX format.
 This will allow you, for example, to use the "Virtual Partner" function of GARMIN GPS,